 First Approach

-To create the Azure function, Click on the Functions link from the left navigation and then click on the + Add button on the Azure Function App page.
+To create the Azure function, Click on the Functions link from the left navigation and click the + Add button on the Azure Function App page.

-Now we need to choose the trigger for the Azure Function.
+Now, we need to choose the trigger for the Azure Function.
 Choose the HTTP trigger template from the list of templates.
 Of course, you can choose any of the triggers based on your choice based on your requirement.
-But for this example, I am choosing here the HTTP trigger.
+But for this example, I am choosing the HTTP trigger.

 Now you can able to see the Azure function created successfully.

-Now you can click on the Code + Test link to test if the Azure function is working fine and you can able to see the File created and your function code.
-This is the index.js file code and that is the entry point to the Azure function.
+Now, you can click on the Code + Test link to test if the Azure function is working fine, and you can see the File created and your function code.
+This is the index.js file code, the entry point to the Azure function.

 module.exports = async function (context, req) {